-Motorcycle Gear: What Our Guides Use and Trust (2025)
+Motorcycle Gear: What Our Guides Use and Trust (2026)

 Our trips require a unique approach to motorcycle gear.
 While it’s critical to have enough protection to survive a tumble, it’s best to not over-gear.
-We spend quite a bit of time off the bikes, so heavy suits are not ideal.
-Given the nature of the roads our speeds are quite low, so venting is an issue on hot days as most suits need higher speeds to flow air.
+We spend quite a bit of time off the bikes, so heavy suits are often not ideal.
+Given the nature of the roads, our speeds are quite low, so venting is an issue on hot days as most suits need higher speeds to flow air.

 Over hundreds of days of Himalayan travel, we have finally found what works best for us.